spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

 ## **Available `on-*` Events**

 Launchpad listens for a wide range of standard browser DOM events.
 You can attach a server action to any of these events by creating an attribute with an `on-` prefix (e.g., `on-click`, `on-submit`).
 When the event occurs on that element, it will trigger a call to the server and process the returned transmission.

+> [!NOTE]
+> Notice that the syntax for a Launchpad Server Event differs from a standard client-side inline event with a dash (-) in its attribute name.
+This allows for leverage of both server-side and client-side inline events when necessary.

 #### **Mouse Events**